-In order to be admitted to the Warwickshire Pension Fund, the applicant body must fulfil the requirements of the relevant Local Government Pension Scheme (LGPS) regulations.
+In order to be admitted to the Warwickshire Pension Fund, the applicant body must fulfil the requirements of the relevant Local Government Pension Scheme (LGPS) regulations and complete the required Application Form.

 The LGPS regulations set out the types of bodies that can be admitted to the LGPS if they meet certain criteria.
 The most common types of those admission bodies are: